 - Beads, buttons, sequins

-- Satin ribbons, picot edged ribbons, nylon ribbons
+- Satin ribbons, picot edged ribbons and nylon ribbons

 - Lace scraps

 - Lace motifs

 - Anything else you think you'd like to add to the block